The Art of Eating Mindfully

 Share

 For years my relationship with food was purely hedonistic.
 While eating can and should be a pleasurable experience, oftentimes it comes at the expense of how we feel after.
-We’ve all mindlessly shoveled junk food in our mouths at one point or another, only to feel it sit in our gut— or ate more than we needed to only to feel uncomfortably full.
+We’ve all mindlessly shoveled junk food in our mouths at one point or another, only to feel it sit in our gut— or simply ate more than we needed to, only to feel uncomfortably full.
 I’m definitely guilty of both of these on multiple accounts.

 I know that I am not alone in this feeling, the relationship we have with food often revolves around convenience, speed, and instant gratification.
-We are surrounded by countless fast-food chains, processed meals, and quick fixes that satisfy our taste buds but may not nourish our bodies or minds.
+We are surrounded by countless fast-food chains, processed meals, and quick fixes that satisfy our taste buds but don’t nourish our bodies or minds.
 In this pursuit of instant satisfaction, we often lose touch with the important connection between what we eat and how we feel.

 When I started to become conscious about how the food I ate and what my body’s reaction was to it, I started to notice the connection between what I ate and how I felt.
 I started to cut out certain things from my diet.
 My body naturally gravitated toward more plant-based whole foods, so that’s what I started to give it.
 At first, it was almost a shock to the system.
 It was like I was for the first time feeling what my body was supposed to feel like.
 I was energized and mentally clear, I felt empowered rather than weighed down.